 How AppNav-XE is configured in SD-WAN is different from how it's configured in non-SD-WAN environments.
-The major difference is the involvement of Cisco vManage, which acts as an intermediary between WCM and AppNav-XE controllers, to push the AppNav policy configuration to Cisco IOS XE SD-WAN devices.
-Cisco IOS XE SD-WAN devices act as AppNav-XE controllers.
+The major difference is the involvement of Cisco SD-WAN Manager, which acts as an intermediary between WCM and AppNav-XE controllers, to push the AppNav policy configuration to Cisco IOS XE Catalyst SD-WAN devices.
+Cisco IOS XE Catalyst SD-WAN devices act as AppNav-XE controllers.